 You don’t need a car loan if you work from home

 Millions of people are now working from home, whether they’re self-employed or telecommuting.
 You don’t need to have a car loan if you work from home, in fact you don’t even need much of a car at all.
 A ten year old “beater” that works for short local hops is really all you need (you can rent a car for long trips if you don’t trust your beater to get you there).
-It makes no sense to borrow to pay for a car you’re hardly using.
+It makes no sense to borrow to pay for a car that you’re hardly using.

 - Buy only as much car as you can afford to pay cash for; it that’s $2,000 for a 15 year old car, then that’s what you can afford.